joshghent/bookmark-action/README.md

 [Create a workflow dispatch event](https://docs.github.com/en/rest/actions/workflows#create-a-workflow-dispatch-event) with basic information about the bookmark.
 The action will then fetch the web page's metadata using [open-graph-scraper](https://www.npmjs.com/package/open-graph-scraper) and add it to your JSON file in your repository, always sorting by the bookmark date.

+## Changes from the fork
+* When you bookmark a website it goes to a

 <!-- START GENERATED DOCUMENTATION -->

 ## Set up the workflow